Jack Clement (rugby union): International

 In February 2018 Clement was selected for the England Under-17 team and later that year made his England U18 debut against France in the International summer Series playing all three games during their tour of South Africa.
 He played twice for England U20 in the curtailed 2020 Six Nations Under 20s Championship.
 Later that year Clement received his first call-up to the senior England squad by coach Eddie Jones for a training camp.

 Clement started every game for the England side that completed a grand slam in the 2021 Six Nations Under 20s Championship.
 He was player of the match against Ireland and scored his only try of the competition during the penultimate round against Wales.
 A candidate for player of the tournament, however this honour was awarded to teammate and captain of the side, Jack van Poortvliet.

+In February 2024 he was called up to the England A team.